VolShyn/VolShyn.github.io/_finance/basic.md

 Or **maturity date**, is the date on which a loan or investment becomes due and the principal amount must be repaid.
 Longer maturities typically offer higher interest rates but also carry higher risk.

+## Term-structure

+Describes how much you earn for lending moeny for different durations.

+So it is a relationship between interest rates and their corresponding maturities.

+**Short-term** - usually, term that is less than one year.

+**Long-term** - flexible, typically beyond 5 years.

 ## Returns

 Is the overall gain or loss (negative return) from an investment, expressed as a percentage of the initial investment.